peterhinch/micropython-samples/encoders/ENCODERS.md

             self._pos = round(value / self.scale)
         return self._pos * self.scale
 ```
-If the direction is incorrect, transpose the X and Y pins in the constructor
+If the direction is incorrect, transpose the X and Y pins in hardware or in the
-call.
+constructor call.

 # 3. Problem 1: Interrupt latency